Euro zone business growth at 9-month high as services supports -flash PMI

-LONDON, Feb 21 (Reuters) - Buoyant services growth meant the recovery in euro zone business activity gathered steam this month, expanding much faster than thought, according to a survey providing the latest evidence the currency union could escape a recession.
+LONDON, Feb 21 (Reuters) - Surprisingly strong services growth meant the recovery in euro zone business activity gathered steam this month, expanding much faster than thought, according to a survey on Tuesday, the latest evidence the currency union could escape a recession.

+A sister survey showed businesses in Britain reporting an unexpected bounce in activity as well as receding price pressures, suggesting the economic outlook across Europe may be less gloomy than predicted.

-S&P Global's flash Composite Purchasing Managers' Index (PMI), seen as a good gauge of overall economic health, climbed to 52.3 in February from January's 50.3, data showed on Tuesday.
+S&P Global's flash Composite Purchasing Managers' Index (PMI) for the 20 countries that use the euro, seen as a good gauge of the bloc's overall economic health, climbed to a nine-month high of 52.3 in February from January's 50.3.

 That was comfortably above the 50 mark separating growth from contraction and above all forecasts in a Reuters poll which had predicted a more modest rise to 50.6.

-"Business activity across the euro zone grew much faster than expected in February, with growth hitting a nine-month high thanks to resurgent service sector activity," said Chris Williamson, chief business economist at S&P Global.

-"February's PMI is broadly consistent with GDP rising at a quarterly rate of just under 0.3%."
+German investor sentiment continued on its recovery path in February, the ZEW economic research institute said on Tuesday.

+France's PMI painted a similar picture, showing activity grew this month for the first time since October, helped by a slight easing in inflationary pressures and strength in the jobs market.

-Suggesting the upswing could continue, demand increased for the first time since mid-2022 and firms again added to headcount.
-The new business index rose to 50.6 from 48.9.
+Implying the upswing in the region could continue, the euro zone PMI showed demand increasing for the first time since mid-2022, while firms again added to headcount.
+The euro zone new business index rose to 50.6 from 48.9.

 Activity in the bloc's dominant services industry grew this month at its fastest pace since June and its PMI bounced to 53.0 from 50.8, above all estimates in a Reuters poll and far exceeding the median estimate for 51.0.